sarahpagan/558-project2/README.md

 (e.g. `c("NC", "MI")`).

 The output is a tibble of NPS parks.
 If no state(s) is supplied, the function will return parks in all states.
-There are numerous site designations within NPS (other than “National Park”) and descriptions for each designation can be found [here](https://www.nps.gov/goga/planyourvisit/designations.htm).
+One variable included in the output is `designation`.
+There are numerous site designations (other than “National Park”) and descriptions for each designation can be found [here](https://www.nps.gov/goga/planyourvisit/designations.htm).

 ``` r